johnsonandjohnson/Bodiless-JS/packages/cx-navigation/doc/Menu.md

 </Nav>
 ```

 The Wrapper is just an `<ul>` element.
 By using `asBodilessMenu()`, the default MenuClean provides an editable Item list, rendered as `<li>`.
-The Title inside is just an editable link in the clean component but the base/default tokens provided will replace it with CX MenuTitle.
+The Title inside is just an editable link in the clean component but the base/default tokens provided will replace it with Vital MenuTitle.

 ## Site Builder Details

-From a Site Builder perspective, CX Menu is comprised of a token collection (`cxMenu`) and a Menu component (`MenuClean`).
-You can use the base CX Menu token (`cxMenu.Base`) to provide a menu structure, or use default CX Menu token (`cxMenu.Default`) to provide a menu with submenus structure, or you can even recompose it to meet your site's requirements.
+From a Site Builder perspective, Vital Menu is comprised of a token collection (`cxMenu`) and a Menu component (`MenuClean`).
+You can use the base Vital Menu token (`cxMenu.Base`) to provide a menu structure, or use default Vital Menu token (`cxMenu.Default`) to provide a menu with submenus structure, or you can even recompose it to meet your site's requirements.

-Some recomposed tokens are already provided for CX, like:
+Some recomposed tokens are already provided for Vital, like:

 - Utility (cxMenu.Utility)
 - Footer (cxMenu.Footer)